 Welcome to Thrifty Traveler!
 I’m founder Jared Kamrowski!
-I’m not like your average travel blogger.
+I’m not like your average travel entrepreneur.
 My parents didn’t take me jet-setting around the world when I was a kid, nor do I have a big trust fund to travel with.
 When I got out of college I was broke and I had a mountain of student debt.
 My wife wanted to travel and I had to figure out how to do it on the cheap.
 Over the years Mrs. TT and I have devised a simple strategy that allows us to travel to amazing places, without emptying our bank account.

 The trick to our strategy is finding incredible flight deals and covering our travel expenses using frequent flyer miles and hotel points, primarily earned from credit card sign-up bonuses.
 It’s a simple strategy that almost anyone can take advantage of, even if you don’t travel often.
 Flight deals and miles & points can be incredibly valuable if used right.
 Our hope is that readers will be able to utilize our tips to see more of the world for less.